-Next Friday, September 7th (at Noon EST), I will deliver a webinar further exploring cyber safety tips like these.
-We will also take a deeper dive into other ways digital devices and apps are causing us harm.
-I hope you'll join us!
-Register here: https://www.wiziq.com/webinar/how-to-keep-our-student-data-well-being-safe-in-digital-world/.
+On Friday, September 7th (at Noon EST), I delivered a webinar exploring cyber safety tips like these.
+We took a deep dive into ways that digital devices and apps are causing us harm.
+The recorded webinar is available to view here:

 In the meanwhile, here are some tips to keep in mind every day as you browse the web and connect digitally.
 I've supplemented some of these items with links to additional information.